MicrosoftDocs/windows-itpro-docs/windows/client-management/advanced-troubleshooting-boot-problems.md

 ---
-title: Advanced Troubleshooting Windows boot problems
+title: Advanced troubleshooting for Windows boot problems
-description: Learn how troubleshooting unable to boot Windows ms.prod: w10 ms.mktglfcycl: ms.sitesec: library
+description: Learn how to troubleshoot when Windows is unable to boot ms.prod: w10 ms.mktglfcycl: ms.sitesec: library